PsiCrypt/QuantumGraphUniverse/README.md

  Maximum S ≈ 2 + C / sqrt(|σ_ab|)
  Higher S indicates tighter topological connections at subnuclear scales.

-🛠 Theoretical Refinements & Open Challenges

-Concrete Form of Local Rule

-The Boolean function f:
-φ_v^(t+1) = R̂_local(φ_v, ⊕{u∈N(v)}φ_u, q{v,u}).

-How does f depend on topological charge q_e or gauge-like fields?

-Can f be derived from a discrete least-action principle on the graph?

-Physical Interpretation of U_global

-Although reversibility is proven, what is the physical meaning of the specific cascade of reversible gates F_k for a given graph and R̂_local?

-Does U_global emerge via coarse-graining or conservation laws on the graph?

-Refining Graph Complexity (compl(G_ab))

-Graph diameter alone may be insufficient; consider:

-Cycle count (Betti numbers)

-Spectral entropy of adjacency matrix

-Edge/vertex entropy measures

-Define a mapping f(compl) to seed length.

-Determining the Scale T_graph

-How does T_graph relate to global parameters: |V|, D, ?

-Estimate k_B T_graph via energy splitting of topological modes.

-From Z_8⋊S_3 to SM Gauge Groups

-How do graph automorphisms yield emergent SU(3)×SU(2)×U(1)?

-Map D=8 lattice (E_8×E_8) projections to SM charges.

-Topological Defects ↔ Particle Spectrum

-Match defect types (loops, vortices) to SM fermions/bosons.

-Derive g(ε)∼ε^{1/2} from defect spectrum.

-Emergent Gravity from Discrete Curvature

-Mechanism to average discrete curvature q_e into Ricci tensor R_μν.

-Develop block-spin or renormalization on the graph.

 📌 Justification for the Experiment
 In standard quantum mechanics, cooling reduces thermal noise exponentially, making error rates tend toward zero.
 The new graph-based model predicts the opposite: below ~50 mK, error rates sharply increase by orders of magnitude.